samarth-1612/sam/README.md

 # sam
-this is my first git repositry
+this is my first git repositry <br>
 Authour-samarth